dart-lang/language/working/augmentation-libraries/feature-specification.md

 1. For each augmenting declaration in `D`:

     1. If the namespace does not have a declaration with that name, error.
-        *A non-augmenting declaration must occur before it can be augmented.*
+        *A regular declaration must occur before it can be augmented.*

     1. If the corresponding declaration in the namespace is not the same kind, error.
 "Kind" means class, mixin, function, etc. Getters, setters, and